luismqueral/prompt-garden/docs/README.md

 └─────────────────────────────────┘
 ```

-It's pretty straightforward:
+The application has three main parts:
-- The **Frontend** is what you interact with - all the buttons, forms, and displays
+- The **Frontend** is the user interface with components for interaction
-- The **Service Layer** does the behind-the-scenes work like processing data
+- The **Service Layer** manages logic and processes data
-- **Google Sheets** is where we store all the prompts and other information
+- **Google Sheets** serves as the database where prompts and metadata are stored

-## 📂 Where to Find Things
+## 📂 Documentation Structure

-Here's what's in this docs folder:
+This docs folder contains:

-- **architecture/** - How all the pieces fit together
+- **architecture/** - System structure and organization
-  - `codebase-architecture.md` - Shows how different parts connect
+  - `codebase-architecture.md` - Component relationships and connections
-  - `data-flow-documentation.md` - Explains how information moves around
+  - `data-flow-documentation.md` - How data moves through the system

-- **guides/** - How-tos for specific features
+- **guides/** - Feature-specific documentation
-  - `syntax-highlighting-documentation.md` - How we make text look pretty with colors
+  - `syntax-highlighting-documentation.md` - Implementation of syntax highlighting

 - **design/** - Design decisions and processes
-  - `design-process.md` - Our approach to building features
+  - `design-process.md` - Design approach and methodology

-- **testing/** - How we make sure everything works
+- **testing/** - Testing documentation
-  - `prompt-garden-testing-strategy.md` - Our testing approach
+  - `prompt-garden-testing-strategy.md` - Testing approach and philosophy
-  - `README-testing.md` - Quick guide to testing
+  - `README-testing.md` - Testing overview
-  - `testing-execution-guide.md` - Step-by-step testing instructions
+  - `testing-execution-guide.md` - Testing procedures

-## 🏁 Starting Point
+## 🧭 Getting Started

-New to the project?
-Start with [architecture-overview.md](./architecture-overview.md) - it's like a map of everything in these docs and will point you in the right direction!
+If you're new to the project, start with [architecture-overview.md](./architecture-overview.md) which provides a comprehensive map of the documentation and will direct you to relevant resources.

-## ✏️ Adding to These Docs

-When you're working on the code:

-1. Update docs when you change how things work
-2. Add new docs if you create something major
-3. Try to match the style of what's already here
-4. Keep diagrams up to date
-5. Put new files in folders that make sense

-## 🔮 Coming Soon

-We're planning to add more docs about:

-1. How we test things
-2. How to deploy the app
-3. Making things run faster
+## 📋 Future Documentation

+Planned documentation additions include:

+1. Testing methodologies and coverage
+2. Deployment processes
+3. Performance optimization techniques
-4. Security and permissions
+4. Security and permissions model
-5. Guides for specific features

-Remember, no one expects you to know everything!
-These docs are here to help, and so is the team.
-If something's confusing, just ask! 😊
+5. Additional feature-specific guides

+If you have questions about any part of the system, the documentation should provide guidance, but don't hesitate to reach out for clarification.